All Products

 2. Click Configure next to Argo CD ConfigMap.

 3. On the Argo CD ConfigMap Settings page, select a configuration item from the Select Configuration Item drop-down list and edit it in the Modify Configurations code editor.
-For more information about common configuration items and their restart policies, see Common configuration items.
+See Common configuration items for restart policies.

 Restart Argo CD components